Cpymadtools

 Tables can only be correctly read back in MAD-X (through READTABLE) if the written file has a NAME and a TYPE entries in its headers.

-• table_name (str) -- the name of the internal table to retrieve.
+• table_name (str) -- The name of the internal table to retrieve.

-• file_name (str) -- the name of the file to export to.
+• file_name (Path | str) -- The name of the file to export to.

-• pattern (str) -- if given, will be used as a regular expression to filter the extracted table, by passing it as the regex parameter of pandas.DataFrame.filter.
+• pattern (str | None, optional) -- If given, will be used as a regular expression to filter the extracted table, by passing it as the regex parameter of pandas.DataFrame.filter.

-• **kwargs -- any keyword arguments will be passed to write_tfs.
+• **kwargs -- Any keyword arguments will be passed to write_tfs.

 Example